rpbouman/huey/README.md

 The Filter type dropdown appears in the top of the Filter Dialog.
 Here you choose the operator that should be used to filter the data.
 The options are:
 - __Include__: the values in the data must match any of the filter values exactly
 - __Exclude__: rows from the data appear only when the value from the respective item does not match any of the filter values.
 (Negated include)
 - __Like__: the values in the data must match the pattern of one or more filter values.
-The pattern is a simple [SQL LIKE pattern](https://duckdb.org/docs/sql/functions/pattern_matching.html#like) which supports % (percent sign) as wildcard for zero or more arbitrary characters, and _ (underscore) as wildcard for a single arbitrary character.
+The pattern is a simple <a href="https://duckdb.org/docs/sql/functions/pattern_matching.html#like" target="_blank" rel="noopener noreferrer">SQL LIKE pattern</a> which supports % (percent sign) as wildcard for zero or more arbitrary characters, and _ (underscore) as wildcard for a single arbitrary character.
 - __Not Like__: the values in the data must not match the pattern of any of the filter values.
 (Negated Like)
 - __Between__: the values of the data must be between the filter value-ranges.
 - __Not Between__: the values of the data must not be between any of the filter value-ranges (Negated Between)